nicstrisc/nicstrisc.github.io/_pages/about.md

 Latest News
 ------
-Aug 2024 - One paper accepted at ICPR 2024 \
-Aug 2024 - One paper accepted at IEEE IJCB 2024 special sessions \
-Jun 2024 - I and Shunxin Wang attended CVPR 2024 and presented the paper "Fourier-basis Functions to Bridge Augmentation Gap: Rethinking Frequency Augmentation in Image Classification" \
-Jun 2024 - I am a panelist at the CVPR social 'Challenges/Opportunities for ECRs in Fast Paced AI' \
-Jun 2024 - One paper accepted at IEEE CASE 2024 \
+Jun 2025 - One paper accepted at CAIP2025 (main author is Melissa Tijnk - congrats Melissa!) \
-May 2024 - We (9 members of the computer vision group at DMB/UT) attended NCCV 2024 and presented several works. \
-May 2024 - I attended ICRA 2024 and presented the paper "Regressing Transformers for Data-efficient Visual Place Recognition" \
+May 2025 - Together with Estefania Talavera and Alex Stergiou, I co-organized the Netherlands Conference on Computer Vision (NCCV) 2025 \
+May 2025 - I received the 'Ius Promovendi' and I am now allowed to act as PhD Promotor and confer PhD degrees at the University of Twente.  \
-Apr 2024 - One paper accepted in IEEE T-BIOM \
+Apr 2025 - One paper accepted in Neural Computing and Applications (main author is Peter van der Wal - congrats!). \
+Apr 2025 - Shunxin Wang defended her PhD.
+Congratulations Dr. Shunxin! \
+Apr 2025 - Our paper 'Not Only Text: Exploring Compositionality of Visual Representations in Vision-Language Models' is selected as Highlight at CVPR 2025 (main author is Davide Berasi - congrats Davide!). \
+Feb 2025 - Two papers accepted at CVPR 2025 (main authors are Shunxin Wang and Davide Berasi - congrats both!). \
-Apr 2024 - I will be Area Chair for NeurIPS 2024 \
+Feb 2025 - I will be Area Chair for NeurIPS 2025. \
-Mar 2024 - One paper accepted at CVPR 2024 \
-Feb 2024 - One paper accepted at ISBI 2024 \
+Jan 2025 - Zohra Rezgui defended her PhD.
+Congratulations Dr. Zohra! \
-Jan 2024 - One paper accepted at ICRA 2024 \
+Jan 2025 - One paper accepted at ICLR 2025 (main author is Boqian Wu - congrats Boqian!).
-Dec 2023 - I received an Incentive Grant for a PhD student from EEMCS Faculty together with Silke Glas and Federico Califano \
-Dec 2023 - I will be Associate Editor for Pattern Recognition \